aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README_SOLUTIONS.md

 . ./scripts/solutions-implementation/createEnvironment.sh
 ```
 ----
-## Explore SWBv2
+## Explore RWB
 Feel free to take a look inside the `solutions/swb-reference/scripts/solutions-implementation` folder for scripts you just ran to create more of those resources.
 <br/>
-For the entire API collection, take a look at the `solutions/swb-reference/SWBv2.postman_collection.json` file.
+For the entire API collection, take a look at the `solutions/swb-reference/RWB.postman_collection.json` file.